 - Create your poster.
 Your research, integrative learning project, or applied practice experience project must be displayed in a digital format.
 See the “Creating Your Poster” tab for details about preparing a digital poster.

 - Present at Research Day.
 Any SPH student who submits an abstract and poster will have their project on display at SPH Research Day.

-The abstract and poster for your research, integrative learning, or applied practice experience project will be displayed at our Research Day event on April 4, 2023.
-Form to submit your abstract will open on January 23, 2023.
+The abstract and poster for your research, integrative learning, or applied practice experience project will be displayed at our Research Day event on April 3, 2024.

 Preparing Your Abstract